RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

 ![catalog-endpoint-test-success]({% image_path catalog-endpoint-test-success.png %})

-You can also run the following command via CodeReady Workspaces Terminal to verify the test cases:

-`mvn verify`

 So even if we don't have any inventory service running we can still run our test.
-However to actually run the service using `mvn spring-boot:run` we need to have an inventory service or the calls to _/services/products/_ will fail.
+However to actually run the service using `mvn spring-boot:run` we need to have an inventory service or the calls to `/services/products/` will fail.
 We will fix this in the next step.

 #####Congratulations!
 You now have the framework for retrieving products from the product catalog and enriching the data with inventory data from